kkvToni73/kkvToni73/README.md

 # Hi there 👋
 - I'll update this thing later 😄
 - Why are there HTML comments in this file/readme.md?

+- ohh.... so this is like the pinned post on your profile.
+And everytime you want to update/edit it you have to get into this readme file.
+Starting to make some sense.
+Learned about commit&pull